 News & Updates

-- Before entering in MA 071, students will be required to complete clearances that include a background check and drug screen, basic physical exam and immunizations, and CPR card from the American Heart Association.
+- Students will be required to complete clearances that include a background check and drug screen, basic physical exam and immunizations, and CPR card from the American Heart Association.
+Please check your IVC student email often as you will be receiving important information regarding the Medical Assistant Program.

 The Medical Assistant Program at Imperial Valley College has been active since 1997.
 Preparation is available for front and back office certification.
 After completion of 30 units, an IVC Certificate of Achievement in Medical Assisting is awarded, and students prepare to take the certification exam to become certified in California.

 Duties of a Medical Assistant

 MAs help physicians examine and treat patients and perform routine tasks to keep offices and clinics running smoothly.
 MAs usually handle clerical and clinical duties and report directly to the office manager or physician.
 Some administrative (front office) duties include answering phones, greeting patients, updating patient medical records, filling out insurance forms, and arranging for hospital admission and lab services.
 Some clinical (back office) duties include taking and recording vital signs and medical history, explaining treatment procedures to patients, preparing patients for exams, and assisting during the exam.Medical assistant employment is expected to grow in the next decade.
 The expansion of healthcare industries and an emphasis on cost containment will result in an increased use of medical assistants by healthcare establishments.

 Characteristics, Working Conditions, and Salary